mudithaweeerarathna/Stored-Procedures-SQL-Server/README.md

 |Age | int |
 |DateOfBirth | datetime |

-<h4>UserAccount Table</h4>
+<h4>UserBankAccount Table</h4>
-UserAccount table holds the details of the bank account details of the user and this table also have four columns and the primary key of this table is Id while the foreign key to the user table in this userAccount table is UserId.
+The [UserBankAccount] table contains just four columns that store the UserId, AccountNumber, and the available cash amount in the account.
+Just like the [User] table, the primary key of this [UserBankAccount] table is ID.
+This table contains a foreign key as UserId, which has a relationship with the User table’s ID column. <br>

 | Id | UserId | AccountNumber | CashAmount |
 |----|--------|---------------|------------|